Many CVs describe a career without the personal contribution

-Repetitions, blunders, typos shells, misspellings, overloaded presentations, etc .. are a few of the mistakes that many that are eliminatory!
+Repetitions, blunders, typos shells, misspellings, overloaded presentations, etc .. are a few of the many mistakes that are eliminatory!

 Before being a Project Manager, you were ... something else!
 On that note, go to the basics.
 It's interesting to know

 that you come from the administration of systems or JAVA development, but that's not